Asbestos Insulation – A Guide to Asbestos Used in Insulation

 Does Insulation Contain Asbestos?

-If your building was built (or has been refurbished) before or during the 20th century then there is a possibility that any insulation within the building may contain asbestos.
+If your building was built (or has been refurbished) before the year 2000, then there is a possibility that any insulation within the building may contain asbestos.
 Asbestos was frequently used in a variety of construction materials throughout the century until it was banned in the UK in 1999.
 There are a number of countries worldwide that still use asbestos.
-It has highly effective fire-resistance and insulating properties, it was cheap, durable and readily available and was, therefore, used extensively during the 60’s and 70’s in the production of insulation.
+It has highly effective fire-resistance and insulating properties, it was cheap, durable and readily available and was, therefore, used extensively during the 20th century (especially the 1960s and 70s) in the production of insulation.

 What Does Asbestos Insulation Look Like?